Dexter McCleon

-Dexter Keith McCleon (born October 9, 1973) is a former American football safety who played in the National Football League.
+Dexter Keith McCleon (born October 9, 1973) is an American former professional football Cornerback who played in the National Football League (NFL).
 He played for the St. Louis Rams, Kansas City Chiefs, and Houston Texans in his ten-year career that started in 1997.
 In addition to his career in the NFL, McCleon was a volunteer assistant football coach at Meridian High School in his hometown of Meridian, Mississippi.

-Early years
+Early life

 McCleon was an All-American quarterback at Meridian High School in Meridian, Mississippi and was also a star baseball player there and got drafted in the 13th-round by the Minnesota Twins in the 1993 Major League Baseball Draft but decided to play college football in Clemson University as a cornerback and also played baseball at Clemson.